Chaitanya7725/Chaitanya7725.github.io/README.md

 - 👋 Hi, I’m @Chaitanya7725
 - 👀 I’m interested in developing Web Applications
-- 🌱 I’m currently learning Angular and honing basic Programming skills
+- 🌱 I’m currently learning Microservices and going through Programming skills
-- 💞️ I’m looking to collaborate on Angular and Machine learning
+- 💞️ I’m looking to collaborate on ReactJS and Machine learning
 - 📫 How to reach me : https://www.linkedin.com/in/chaitanya-takalikar/

 <!---